villinoid/systems_chess/README.md

     - Algorithm for movement and check/checkmate/eating pieces (2nd-3rd day of work)
     - Establishing save game/menu and signals for pausing/other inputs (4th day of work)
     - Having move timer (5th day of work)
+    - If taught in class - Have server/clients work across network (1 - a few days of work?)
+    - Score system based on pieces eaten and time taken (7th day of work - 1 day total)